919DF5F8-08F3-865B-6206E2D0D62BDF4C

 In Art History, peer review of publications is the clearest measure of quality.
 Therefore, in evaluating scholarly achievement, the Art History Department pays particular attention to books, articles published in peer-reviewed journals, substantive peer-reviewed essays in significant museum or exhibition catalogues, and peer-reviewed essays in edited volumes or conference proceedings.

-The Art History Department also recognizes the scholarly significance of substantive entries in edited print or online reference works such as Oxford Online and Kahn Academy, book reviews, papers presented at professional conferences, articles in non-refereed journals, invited lectures, digital scholarship, and curating exhibitions.
+The Art History Department also recognizes the scholarly significance of substantive entries in edited print or online reference works such as Oxford Online and Khan Academy, book reviews, papers presented at professional conferences, articles in non-refereed journals, invited lectures, digital scholarship, and curating exhibitions.
 However, publications that have not gone through the peer-review process by themselves normally would not constitute a substantial record of scholarly accomplishment.

 The Department considers work that is complete and in press equal to work already published; completed work under review by a publisher will also be taken into consideration by the Department.